RockySong/micropython-rocky/README.md

 How To setup
 ------------

-    Setup consists of C part and micropython part, both are straightforward.
+    Clone or download zip.
+If you clone, please check out branch "mfn_demo" Setup consists of C part and micropython part, both are straightforward.
     (C part) extract the ./firmware/mpyrt_mfn_qspi.7z to get a hex file, then use a programming tool, such as NXP-MCUBootUtility（https://github.com/JayHeng/NXP-MCUBootUtility）.
 If you use it, you need to put SW7